GluuFederation/gluu-docker/test-drive/single-host/README.md

-# Gluu Server Docker Edition Test Drive Single-host
+# Gluu Server DE single-host test drive

 This is an example of running the Gluu Server Docker Edition demo on a single VM.
 It's just two steps: